Meet the Staff

 firstname.lastname@example.org | 717-361-1353

 Stacey has spent over a decade as a Human Resources professional, nine years have been at Elizabethtown College.
-With this experience, she aspires to help students as they journey through their college years, develop as leaders, and define their vocational calling for purposeful life work.
+With this experience, she aspires to help students as they journey through their college years, develop as leaders, and define their purpose by undersatnding what really matters to them.
 Stacey is an Elizabethtown alumnus, holding a bachelor's degree in Business Administration.

 Tracy Wenger Sadd